pocesar/angular-errorlookup/README.md

 ### Provider and Service

-The `ErrorLookup` provider and service is that holds all messages and instances, models and attributes from your elements so it can be the ultimate overlord of your errors (and messages, but mostly errors, since it checks the `$error` member of the controller).
+The `ErrorLookup` provider and service is that holds all messages and instances, models and attributes from your elements so it can be the ultimate overlord of your errors (and messages, but mostly errors, since it checks the `$error` member of the `ngModelController` and `FormController`).

 ```js
 angular